Living in Romania

 What are the schools in Romania like?

 "The British School of Bucharest is one of the best international schools in Romania.
 It is a co-educational school offering the National Curriculum of England and Wales, as well as the International Baccalaureate Diploma Programme.
 The school has a strong focus on academic excellence, with a wide range of extra-curricular activities and a strong emphasis on developing the whole child.
 The International School of Bucharest is another excellent international school in Romania.
 It is a co-educational school offering the International Baccalaureate Diploma Programme, as well as the International Primary Curriculum.
 The school has a strong focus on developing the whole child, with a wide range of extra-curricular activities and a strong emphasis on developing the whole child.
 The American International School of Bucharest is a bilingual school in Romania offering an American-style curriculum.
 The school has a strong focus on academic excellence, with a wide range of extra-curricular activities and a strong emphasis on developing the whole child.
 The International School of Cluj-Napoca is a bilingual school in Romania offering the International Baccalaureate Diploma Programme, as well as the International Primary Curriculum.
-The school has a strong focus on developing the whole child, with a wide range of extra-curricular activities and a strong emphasis on developing the whole child," said one parent with children at in .
+The school has a strong focus on developing the whole child, with a wide range of extra-curricular activities and a strong emphasis on developing the whole child," commented one expat when asked about in Romania.

 Is the cost of living in Romania high?